Vlisco: Postcolonial criticism

-Vlisco is, however, not unanimously celebrated.
-The main criticism is for the fact that the wax printing technique has been "copied" from Indonesia where it is flourishing since centuries.
-And Indonesia was one of the largest colonies of Indinesia where also many colonial cruelties occurred [crossreference to main article "Indonesia, history" needed...], and in this sense it is sarcastic to say that Vlisco has developed this technique in any way never mentioning the fact that it was part of their colonial history in Indonesia even.
-It this sense, the wax printing technique used today for making huge profits including from African customers (Vlisco has shops in Benin, Togo, Ghana, Burkina Faso) can be seen as a case of colonial expropriation of indigenous artistic culture to be used in another quasi neocolonial business model to let Africans pay high prices for the reimport of textile art similar by pattern to their own traditions today.

 Critics, such as Tunde Akinwumi, feel that Vlisco's origins are misleading, especially since the company profiles itself as the 'originator of African Wax'.
 Akinwumi's 2008 article, 'The "African Print" Hoax', argues that producers of African prints mislead customers by pretending to sell authentic African designs, while they are in fact based on Chinese, Indian, Japanese, Arabic and European imagery.
 Therefore, he advocates a new African aesthetic, based on traditional African fabrics, such as kente, adire, aso oke and bogolanfini, and expresses hope that textile producers and governments will support this cause and help change Africa's image to a more authentic one.

 In his book Vlisco, Jos Arts, however, represents the counter critics, who are of the opinion that critics like Akinwumi have misunderstood a main principle of fashion, namely that it is subject to constant change and therefore even though Vlisco's fabrics were initially not authentically African, the century-long process of appropriation and mutual influence ensures that it has become so.

 In the realms of art, Vlisco fabrics are extensively used by British-Nigerian artist Yinka Shonibare, who dresses headless mannequins in baroque gowns and suits, to challenge Western colonial history.